Tesla-SCA/sca_logger_python/README.md

 # SCA Logger [![PyPI version](https://badge.fury.io/py/sca_logger_python.svg)](https://badge.fury.io/py/sca_logger_python)

 - A library used to collect all the AWS Lambda execution logs to AWS Kinesis
-- This is ideal for sending logs to third party applications such as splunk rather than using the native less intutive cloudwatch
+- This is ideal for sending logs to third party applications such as splunk rather than using the native less intuitive cloudwatch

 #### Log structure
    `[DEBUG] - 2018-12-01 02:27:29,489 - eb4d0cdd-f50f-11e8-8feb-6fda225bd190 - This is end of handle`